 Kevin Ward (2003) is a member of the staff of the Knox Centre for Ministry and Leadership, where he teaches across a wide range of subject areas.
 He is pre-eminent in the field of sociology of religion, and is also a former runner with a wide interest in sport.

 Mr George Gustav d’Encer Chittenden MA (Aberd) ARCO

 George Chittenden (2014) is the Fleming Galway Organ Fellow at Knox College.
 He is Director of Music and Cathedral Organist at St Paul’s Cathedral, Dunedin, New Zealand.
 Alongside this he is the Music Director of the Southern Youth Choir.
 He is also an Associate of the Royal College of Organists, the Otago and Southland Councillor for ANZCO, and an international concert organist.

 Mr Maurie Jackways BA, Dip Phys Ed Studs, DipTchg

-Maurie Jackways (2014) is Head of College at Salmond College and currently acting Master of Knox College.
+Maurie Jackways (2014) is Head of College at Salmond College and was acting Master of Knox College in 2014.